wp-plugins/nearby-now/readme.txt

 === Plugin Name ===
 Contributors: azcoov
-Tags: location, reviews, checkins, servicepro
-Requires at least: 2.0.2
+Tags: location, reviews, check-ins, servicepro Requires at least: 2.0.2
 Tested up to: 3.3.1
-Stable tag: 1.0.3
+Stable tag: 1.1.0

-The Nearby Now Plugin allows you to display your recent checkins and service area heat-map on any blog post or web page via a short code.
+The Nearby Now Plugin allows you to display your reviews and check-in content, along with your service area heat-map on any blog post or web page via a short code.

 == Description ==

-[Nearby Now](http://www.nearbynow.co) for Wordpress is an awesome way to add your live Nearby Now checkins and reviews right to your website.
-The plugin can be displayed in two ways:
+[Nearby Now](http://www.nearbynow.co) for Wordpress is an awesome way to add your live Nearby Now reviews and check-ins, along with an eye-catching interactive service area heat-map to your website.
+The plugin can be displayed in three ways:

+###Service Area and Reviews Combination Map

+Our most powerful shortcode, the service area and reviews combination map has three sections that are sure to improve local rankings and help convert visitors.

+1. A large interactive service area heat-map combined with review markers.
+2. A wide column of your reviews, properly coded so that search engines recognize them as reviews of your business.
+3. A narrow column of your check-ins, along with related comments and photos.

+Place the combination map on city-specific pages to provide for unique, rich, dynamic, and micro-formatted content that is specific to that city in order to bolster rankings for each city your business services.

+####Service Area and Reviews Combination Map ShortCode and Options:
+####[serviceareareviewcombo]

+- state="FL" - Optional.
+Must be used in conjunction with "city".
+Indicates the city and state for which the review and check-in content will be rendered in the markup, and where the map will be centered.
+If no city and state are specified, review and check-in content will be rendered without respect to its local city/state, and the map center will be calculated based on an approximate center of all reviews.
+- city="Orlando" - Optional.
+Must be used in conjunction with "state".
+See above.
+- radius="5" - Optional.
+If specified, may be used to filter rendered review and check-in content based on its distance in miles from the map center.
+- showmap="yes" - Optional, defaults to "yes".
+If specified as anything other than "yes", then the map will not be displayed, and only the rendered review and check-in content will be shown.
+- reviewstart="1" - Optional, defaults to "1".
+Indicates the starting review number to render, based on a reverse chronological order, and may be used for paging.
+- reviewcount="15" - Optional, defaults to 15.
+Specifies the number of reviews to render based on a reverse chronological order.
+- checkinstart="1" - Optional, defaults to "1".
+Indicates the starting check-in number to render, based on a reverse chronological order, and may be used for paging.
+- checkincount="25" - Optional, defaults to 25.
+Specifies the number of check-ins to render based on a reverse chronological order.
+- zoomlevel="11" - Optional.
+Indicates the initial zoom level of the map, and may be a number between 8 and 14, where 8 is a larger area with less detail, and 14 is a small area with more detail.
+If not specified, Nearby Now will calculate an appropriate zoom level.
+- reviewcityurl="http://www.mydomain.com/service-area-{city}-{state}" - Optional.
+If specified, a set of url's will be rendered under the title "Our Reviews by City".
+Each city that has at least one local review will be rendered as a link that fits the specified pattern, where "{city}" will be replaced by the lowercase name of the city, and "{state}" will be replaced by the lowercase two character abbreviation for the state.
+If a city name has more than one word, hyphens will replace the spaces.
+In the example above, the url rendered for Fort Worth, Texas will be "http://www.mydomain.com/service-area-fort-worth-tx".
+- mapsize="large" - Optional, defaults to "large".
+May be "small" to render a small map, "medium" for a bigger map, and "large" for a large map.
+The containing element of the shortcode dictates the width of the map - this parameter adjusts the height.
+- mapscrollwheel="no" - Optional, defaults to "no".
+If specified as "yes", then the mouse scroll wheel may be used to change the zoom level of the interactive map.
+- fblike="no" - Optional, defaults to "no".
+If specified as "yes", a Facebook like button plugin will be rendered below each rendered review.
+- fbcomment="no" - Optional, defaults to "no".
+If specified as "yes", a Facebook comment plugin will be rendered below each rendered review.

 ###Recent Reviews

 One of the most useful features of Nearby Now is the ability to send your customers a review form before you leave their driveway.
-Since all reviews are tied to checkins, Nearby Now is able to geocode those views and display them on the Nearby Network map.
+Since all reviews are tied to checkins, Nearby Now is able to geocode those views and display them on the Nearby Now map.

 The Recent Reviews plugin allows you to display the recent reviews right on your website, including a map, and a listing of the reviews.

+####Recent Reviews ShortCode and Options:
+####[recentreviews]

+- state="FL" - Optional.
+Must be used in conjunction with "city".
+Indicates the city and state for which the reviews will be rendered in the markup, and where the map will be centered.
+If no city and state are specified, reviews will be rendered without respect to the author's local city/state, and the map center will be calculated based on an approximate center of all reviews.
+- city="Orlando" - Optional.
+Must be used in conjunction with "state".
+See above.
+- radius="5" - Optional.
+If specified, may be used to filter rendered reviews based on the author's distance in miles from the map center.
+- showmap="yes" - Optional, defaults to "yes".
+If specified as anything other than "yes", then the map will not be displayed, and only the rendered reviews will be shown.
+- start="1" - Optional, defaults to "1".
+Indicates the starting review number to render, based on a reverse chronological order, and may be used for paging.
+- count="15" - Optional, defaults to 15.
+Specifies the number of reviews to render based on a reverse chronological order.
+- zoomlevel="11" - Optional.
+Indicates the initial zoom level of the map, and may be a number between 8 and 14, where 8 is a larger area with less detail, and 14 is a small area with more detail.
+If not specified, Nearby Now will calculate an appropriate zoom level.
+- mapscrollwheel="no" - Optional, defaults to "no".
+If specified as "yes", then the mouse scroll wheel may be used to change the zoom level of the interactive map.
+- fblike="no" - Optional, defaults to "no".
+If specified as "yes", a Facebook like button plugin will be rendered below each rendered review.
+- fbcomment="no" - Optional, defaults to "no".
+If specified as "yes", a Facebook comment plugin will be rendered below each rendered review.

 ###Service Area Map &amp; Recent Checkins

 If you are using Nearby Now, it means you are building a service area that represents the area you work, and the neighborhoods you service the most.
 Your service area and heat map are displayed on the Nearby Now network, but we also want you to display the same service area and heat map on your own website or blog.

 The Service Area &amp; Recent Checkins plugin was built just for that.
-A simple way to display your service area, heat map, and recent checkins for your customers to see.
+A simple way to display your service area, heat map, and recent check-ins for your customers to see.

+####Service Area Map ShortCode and Options:
+####[serviceareamap]

+- state="FL" - Optional.
+Must be used in conjunction with "city".
+Indicates the city and state for which the check-ins will be rendered in the markup, and where the map will be centered.
+If no city and state are specified, check-ins will be rendered without respect to the check-in local city/state, and the map center will be calculated based on an approximate center of all check-ins.
+- city="Orlando" - Optional.
+Must be used in conjunction with "state".
+See above.
+- radius="5" - Optional.
+If specified, may be used to filter rendered check-ins based on the distance in miles from the map center.
+- showmap="yes" - Optional, defaults to "yes".
+If specified as anything other than "yes", then the map will not be displayed, and only the rendered check-ins will be shown.
+- start="1" - Optional, defaults to "1".
+Indicates the starting check-in number to render, based on a reverse chronological order, and may be used for paging.
+- count="15" - Optional, defaults to 15.
+Specifies the number of check-ins to render based on a reverse chronological order.
+- zoomlevel="11" - Optional.
+Indicates the initial zoom level of the map, and may be a number between 8 and 14, where 8 is a larger area with less detail, and 14 is a small area with more detail.
+If not specified, Nearby Now will calculate an appropriate zoom level.
+- mapscrollwheel="no" - Optional, defaults to "no".
+If specified as "yes", then the mouse scroll wheel may be used to change the zoom level of the interactive map.
+- fblike="no" - Optional, defaults to "no".
+If specified as "yes", a Facebook like button plugin will be rendered below each rendered check-in.
+- fbcomment="no" - Optional, defaults to "no".
+If specified as "yes", a Facebook comment plugin will be rendered below each rendered check-in.

 ###Configuration

 Both plugins can be configured to display a certain location (city/state), as well as a map zoom level, a radius around the city, and the number of items you'd like to show.
 This is very helpful for those businesses that have multiple locations and host a page for each location and would like to display the plugin data in that locations context.

-##How do these plugins help you?
+###How do these plugins help you?

 The Nearby Now plugins for Wordpress help your SEO in two ways:

 - You can create a web page for each city you service with unique reviews and checkins.
 Google and other search engines prefer that your website has unique content per page.
 Duplicate and static content is much less valuable, and Nearby Now is a great way to build that unique dynamic content and plug it into your site.
 - The data that is published by the Nearby Now plugin is coded in optimized micro-formats.
-This helps search engines recognize the value of the reviews and checkins being published.
+This helps search engines recognize the value of the reviews and check-ins being published.

 If you have any questions or need any assistance with the plugins, you can email us at `wordpress@nearbynow.co`, or post a message on our [support site](http://help.sidebox.com/anonymous_requests/new) and we'll help you out.

-##Examples
+###Examples

 [We have a demo site](http://servicepros.nearbynow.co/plugins/wordpress-plugins/) setup where you learn more about the plugins and see them in action on a WordPress site.